 Born in Portland, Brian has played drums in over 30 Northwest bands and has performed on around 50 albums, TV shows, and film scores.
 His love of DIY spans from music to crafts and everything in between.
 He got his crafting start with altering and repairing his clothing on a vintage Kenmore sewing machine.
 He spent a day watching Youtube videos just learning how to thread the machine!
 Brian holds an MFA from California Institute of the Arts and appreciates all things unconventional.

 Brian helps out with a variety of functions, from assisting with events, producing the newsletter, to testing out new class ideas.

 Noelle Trudeau has always been drawn to artistic expression via numerous mediums.
 Living in Portland she has truly found a home as an artist.
 Feeling inspired by the beautiful city and the quiet power of nature she began noniko in 2010 as an outlet for metal smithing and her one of a kind pieces of jewelry.
 More recently she has shifted her focus to creating macrame and woven wall art.
 In 2017 she came on board with Assembly, where she enjoys sharing her knowledge and passion for crafts with students across all skill levels and ages.
-Upcoming class: Mixed Metals Pendant Jewelry Making Workshop
+Upcoming classes: Mixed Metals Pendant Jewelry Making Workshop & Woven Bead Ring Workshop

 Lauren Morse is a backyard homesteader living in Milwaukie, OR.
 She spent the past three years managing the Portland Homestead Supply Co., helping students and customers alike embark on homesteading projects.
 Her experience with lotion making began as a way to relieve her sensitive-skinned hands from the rough work of farming.
 She loves experimenting in the kitchen and infusing creativity into all of her homemade products.
 And she has a secret to share: making your own body products is not only cheaper than buying them at the store, you can also make them better suited to your own skin-care needs!
-Upcoming class: DIY Natural Lotions and Balms Class
+Recent class: DIY Natural Lotions and Balms Class